flipz357/weisfeiler-leman-amr-metrics/README.md

 ### Basic Wasserstein AMR similarity

+Note that the node labels will get initialized with GloVe vectors, it can take a minute to load them.
+If everything should be randomly intitialzed (no loading time), set `-w2v_uri none`.

 ```
 cd src
 python main_wlk_wasser.py -a <amr_file> -b <amr_file>
 ```

-Return AMR n:m alignment projected to original AMR nodes
+### Return AMR n:m alignment projected to original AMR nodes

 ```
 cd src
 python main_wlk_wasser_alignment.py -a <amr_file> -b <amr_file>
 ```

-Note that the node labels will get initialized with GloVe vectors, it can take a minute to load them.
-If everything should be randomly intitialzed (no loading time), set `-w2v_uri none`.

 ### Learning edge parameters for control